Lyme Disease: What You Need to Know

 Deer ticks are about the size of a sesame seed and are tough to see, which often means people need to be particularly aware of the symptoms.

-The most common symptom is a large red rash — a round rash with a darker red center, sometimes taking the form of a bull’s eye.
+The most common symptom is a large, flat uniformly red rash — a round rash, sometimes with a darker red center, sometimes with a lighter center suggesting a bull’s eye.
 According to the Centers for Disease Control, the rash occurs in 80 percent of cases, usually two to 30 days after a tick bite.
 Other symptoms of early Lyme disease include fatigue, chills, low-grade fever and headache.

-“Because the symptoms can be a little like the flu, you really need to do a careful tick check after you have been in the woods or field,” recommends Dr. Edlow.
+“Because the symptoms can be a little like the flu [fevers, chills, headaches and sore muscles], you really need to do a careful tick check after you have been in the woods or field,” recommends Dr. Edlow.

 That’s what Cheryl Crawford does.
 She goes over her six-year-old daughter Amanda from head to toe every evening.